alvarocosin/Biblioteca/README.md

 Crime and Punishment,Fiodor Dostoievski,Álvaro
 ```
 The most important idea was to make a user friendly UI for this, as my parents would use the application too to check for books and make lists.
-So a lot of use of big texts and soft colors was appropriate.
+So a lot of use of big texts and soft colors was appropriate.<br>
 <br>This is what the main window looks like:
 ![](https://raw.githubusercontent.com/alvarocosin/Biblioteca/master/Biblioteca/res/main.png)